Call for Papers and Posters - Due December 15, 2014

 Authors and co-authors are expected to register for the annual meeting and principal authors are expected to present their papers in person.
 If circumstances prevent principal authors from doing so, they must designate a substitute to make their presentations.
 Each contributor may participate as principal author in no more than two (2) sessions.

 Paper and Poster Themes

 Our theme centers on the educational similarities we have studied and observed while working in our disciplines throughout the world.
 Theme, as well as non-theme papers and posters are welcome.
-Participants are invited to attend and to submit proposals for papers related to current issues, theory, research, practice, and teaching of Educational Leadership, Counseling, ESL, Language Arts, Curriculum and Instruction, Library Science and Kinesiology.
+Scholars and students from all disciplines are invited to attend and to submit proposals related to the issues, theories, research, practices, and teaching of international education.

 |Areas of Interest for Papers and Posters|